|

 Home

-| I started dancing at the Bagdad in 1966.
 In 1974 Gordon Inkeles filmed a short docu-drama called

 Gameel Gamal (Beautiful Dancer) using me as a featured dancer.
 Although